postsharp/PostSharp.Tutorials/MVVM/PostSharp.Tutorials.MVVM/Voiceover.md

 We're done!

-The button now does what it's meant to do, and it is dynamically disabled or enabled as it should.
+The button now does what it's meant to do, and it is dynamically disabled or enabled as it should be.

 Finally,  let's  add some validation to this form.
 We want the _Town_ field to be a required one.